wayfarer-rus/jxcore_embedding/README.md

     -o sample
 ````

-# How to build jxcire for Windows
+# How to build jxcore for Windows
 * clone repository from https://github.com/jxcore/jxcore
 * make sure that you have python2.7 installed and that 'python' command refers to python2.7.
 It is required for build scripts
 * run "VS2012 Cross Tool Command Prompt" from Microsoft Visual Studio